AkhilTeja2209/Proteinspy/README.md

 This is a python package based on Poetry.

 This repository can be used to find the _Resolution_, _Missing residues_, _Ligands_, and _Chains_ in any Protein sample uploaded.
 The sample must be in a .cif file for the pipeline to run properly.

+## 📚 Data
 A sample [protein](https://github.com/AkhilTeja2209/Proteinspy/blob/main/Final_proj_1/10AJ.cif), has been given, and can also be accessed from the [PDB](https://www.rcsb.org), among many other samples.

+## 🗒️ Requirements
-To run the pipeline, python [poetry](https://python-poetry.org/docs/) and its pre-requisites must be available on the system.
+python [poetry](https://python-poetry.org/docs/) and its pre-requisites must be available on the system.

-Pipeline:
+## 🚀 To run the pipeline,

 1. For a mode based implementation
 ```bash